apacheli/testing/CODE_OF_CONDUCT.md

 See
 [Deno's code of conduct](https://github.com/denoland/deno/blob/main/CODE_OF_CONDUCT.md).
 I (Apacheli) do not own a public email.
 You can send a message to me on Discord to report any misconduct.
-You can find me on Discord as Apacheli#6009.
+My Discord Tag is Apacheli#6009.